grodansparadis/vscpl1drv-can4vscp/man/vscpl1drv-can4vscp.1.md

  | 38400    | 11   | 0,16%  | yes     | yes   |
  | 57600    | 12   | 0.94%  | yes     | yes   |

-Tests on Windows and Linux has been done on a Windows 10 machine and on a Ubuntu machine with the USB serial adapter that ship with [Frankfurt RS-232](http://www.grodansparadis.com/frankfurt/rs232/frankfurt-rs232.html).
+Tests on Windows and Linux has been done on a Windows 10 machine and on a Ubuntu machine with the USB serial adapter that ship with the Frankfurt RS-232 module from Frodans Paradis AB.

 Typical settings for VSCP daemon config